Technical annex to trade and investment core statistics book

 Trade in goods statistics compiled by ONS are derived from HMRC data.

-HMRC and ONS data are on a different basis.
+HMRC data and ONS data are on a different basis.
 HMRC data are based on a ‘Cross-border’ or ‘Physical movement’ principle: Goods entering and leaving an economic territory are recorded as imports and exports, respectively.

 ONS data are based on a ‘Change of Ownership’ (BoP) principle: Goods entering and leaving an economic territory are not recorded as imports or exports unless they change hands (between UK residents and non-residents).

 The UK’s exit from the EU overlapped with the pandemic and brought about other changes to HMRC’s systems and data collection methodologies.
-Until 2021, international trade in goods data detailing trade between the UK and other Member States of the EU was collected from VAT-registered businesses via the VAT return.
+Until 2021, international trade in goods data detailing trade between the UK and other member states of the EU was collected from VAT-registered businesses via the VAT return.
 For those with a larger turnover more detail was collected from HM Revenue & Customs’ Intrastat survey, which collects monthly data from businesses whose EU trade exceeds a certain amount (the ‘Intrastat Exemption Threshold’).

 Since 1 January 2021, exports from Great Britain to the EU were captured using customs declarations instead of Intrastat and VAT returns.